 Assessment and Grading in the Bridges Curriculum

 Seven core competencies and associated milestones define the expectations for students throughout the curriculum.
 Frequent formative assessments will guide students’ future learning, promote reflection, and help shape students’ values about continuous improvement of their practice of medicine.
-Periodic summative assessments ensure that students have mastered the necessary knowledge, skills, and attitudes needed to advance to the next level of their training.

 Student assessment in the Bridges Curriculum is designed to meet multiple goals:

 - Provide ongoing feedback to students about their learning

 - Promote deep learning, critical thinking, retention of knowledge, and habits of inquiry aligned with the Bridges Curriculum mission

 - Provide opportunities for frequent formative feedback

 - Determine that students have attained by graduation the knowledge, skills, and attitudes at a level of mastery necessary to provide high-quality care